Pension planning 2026

 Banking 3a apps (VIAC, frankly, finpension, traditional bank 3a) and insurance 3a contracts (Swiss Life, Helvetia, Allianz, etc.) compete on different planes.
 Disclosure first: we sell insurance 3a, not banking apps.
 The comparison below is honest because we have nothing commercial to gain from a banking-app recommendation.

-Book your provider review with Hans
+Book your first Swiss insurance review

 45 minutes with Robert.
 Free.